Updated July 13, 2022

 - Change in or loss of taste or smell, more common in COVID-19 infections

 Flu infections typically begin to show symptoms between one and four days after infection.
-In general, COVID-19 symptoms take longer to present, usually five days after infection, but symptoms can appear anywhere from two to 14 days after infection.
+COVID-19 symptoms can appear anywhere from two to 14 days after infection.

 What should you do if you're sick?